COVID-19 Task Force

 We recognize that many clients have growing concerns as they continue to operate their businesses in an increasingly challenging environment due to the COVID-19 pandemic.
 In an effort to keep our clients and friends of the firm as up-to-date as possible on developments that affect them and their businesses, we are compiling all of our news and information, as well as important links to additional state and federal resources, on this page.

 Our commitment to our clients is to continue to provide quality legal services during this challenging situation.
 Our lawyers will continue to keep clients and friends of the firm abreast of current information and provide guidance as we work together to combat COVID-19.
-We are addressing client issues involving insurance, real estate, wage and hour, employment, and general contract review.
+We are addressing a wide range of client issues, including questions related to insurance, real estate, wage and hour, employment, tax, and contracts.

 All of our client alerts can be emailed directly to your inbox as they are posted.
 If you would like to join our email list, please contact us at email@example.com to register.